assetto-corsa-web/acweb/README.md

 **Screenshots at the bottom of this page!**

+## System requirements

+* 64bit Linux or Windows server
+* MySQL or Postgres database

 ## Install

 Note that the scripts within the main directory are not used to start or install the server.
 They're for development only and not shipped with the release.
-Download releases from the [GitHub release page](https://github.com/DeKugelschieber/acweb/releases) instead of the release/ directory.
+Download releases from the [GitHub release page](https://github.com/DeKugelschieber/acweb/releases) instead of the repository.
 If you find any issues installing the server or bugs, please open an issue in the issue section on GitHub.
 These instructions do not provide information on how to install the Assetto Corsa server itself.
-On Linux, you basically install steam, login to your account and download **the Windows version** of the game, which also includes the Linux server.
+On Linux, you basically install steam, login to your account and download **the Windows version** of the game, which also includes the Linux binary.

 ### Install using Docker